 Oregon estimated tax payment requirements aren't the same as federal estimated tax payment requirements.
 You must make estimated tax payments if you expect to owe tax of \$500 or more.
-See ORS 314.505 to 314.518 and supporting administrative rules.
+See ORS 314.505 to 314.525 and supporting administrative rules.

 If you don't make estimated payments as required, you may be subject to interest on underpayment of estimated tax (UND).
-If you have an underpayment of estimated tax, refer to Form OR-37.
-See ORS 314.525 and supporting administrative rules.
+Refer to Form OR-37 if you have an underpayment of estimated tax.